byuflowlab/undergrad-onboarding/497R/README.md

 ### Paper 1 (4 Weeks)

 #### Writing
+ - Formatting is correct (the provided template is used).
  - Contents of preamble (packages and commands) are well commented.
  - A descriptive title is used.
  - Author information is present and accurate.